iinsys/devops/terraform/kodecloud/level-1/readme.md

 `Note:` Right-click under the EXPLORER section in VS Code and select Open in `Integrated Terminal` to launch the terminal.

 ## Solution
+In this directory we have our file `main.tf` create similar file on kodecloud vs and cp the code and past, run the following commands below
 ```bash
 terraform init
 terraform plan